yukatherin/Basset/README.md

 # Basset
-#### Convolutional neural network analysis for predicting DNA sequence activity.
+#### Deep convolutional neural networks for predicting DNA sequence activity.

 Basset provides researchers with tools to:

-1. Apply deep convolutional neural networks to learn accurate models to predict DNA sequence activity such as accessibility (via DNaseI-seq or ATAC-seq) or binding (via ChIP-seq).
+1. Train deep convolutional neural networks to learn highly accurate models of DNA sequence activity such as accessibility (via DNaseI-seq or ATAC-seq), protein binding (via ChIP-seq), and chromatin state.
-2. Extract the information learned.
+2. Interpret the principles learned by the model.

 ---------------------------------------------------------------------------------------------------
 ### Installation